 Fraser Island is one of our favourite places in Australia.
 The sandy beaches, tropical rainforests, translucent lakes, wild dingoes, epic sunrises and sunsets – this Island of contrasts is one of the world’s natural wonders.

 Dingoes have a social hierarchy system and as with all wild animals, they have their own individual personalities and some are more cunning, dominant, mischievous and playful than others.
 They have to feed themselves on an island where food is scarce, protect their pups and survive in a place overtaken by humans.
-People can avoid negative encounters if they act appropriately.
-We are in their territory and doing so should be at our own risk.
+People can avoid negative encounters if they act appropriately and follow the guidelines.
+While camping on Fraser Island we are in their territory and doing so should be at our own risk.

 When Fraser Island was listed as world heritage in 1992, the state government realised the money making potential and took control.
 They implemented practices to control the dingoes so they wouldn’t be an inconvenience or nuisance to the growing number of visitors.
 Before this, the dingoes were living a happy and harmonious life on the island interacting with visitors and locals.